-* Pronounced like stuckpeckee minus the s (with an unaspirated t), if I recall right.
+* Pronounced like stuckbokekey minus the s (with an unaspirated t), if I recall right.

 *** I coined the term "cracker" in the early 80s when I saw journalists were equating "hacker" with "security breaker".

-**** The piece 4'33" is a trivial piece.
+**** The piece 4'33" is trivial in the mathematical sense.
 For each "movement", the pianist opens the keyboard cover, waits the appropriate amount of time, then closes it; that's all.
 It is a musical counterpart of the empty set.

 Here are some examples of fun hacks.
 If they make you smile, you're a hacker at heart.

 An anonymous friend joined me to place the "Barbidall Square" sign on a lamppost at Wellesley College, near the stop for the bus to Kendall Square near MIT.
 With one single sign we made fun of Wellesley students and of MIT students, in different ways!
 The sign was removed after a few days, presumably by vandalls.

 When it was done, I had him sign a testimonial affirming this fact.
 I gave it to my mother to show she was wrong about me, all those years when she said I had a big mouth.